Back to Top

 Why do I need to see an advisor in my major?

-Departmental advisors can better assist you in making sure you are taking the right classes in the correct sequence.
+Departmental faculty advisors can better assist you in making sure you are taking the right classes in the correct sequence.
 They can also give you valuable information about career choices, careers appropriate for the major, and graduate schools.

 •